-2016 International Tax Competitiveness IndexDownload 2016 International Tax Competitiveness Index See Previous Years' International Tax Competitiveness Index
+2017 International Tax Competitiveness IndexDownload 2017 International Tax Competitiveness Index (PDF) See Previous Years' International Tax Competitiveness Index

 Many countries have recognized this and have reformed their tax codes.
 Over the past few decades, marginal tax rates on corporate and individual income have declined significantly across the Organisation for Economic Co-operation and Development (OECD).
 Now, most nations raise a significant amount of revenue from broad-based taxes such as payroll taxes and value-added taxes (VAT).

 Other nations have moved further from well-structured tax policy.
 Over the last few decades, France has introduced a number of reforms that have significantly increased marginal tax rates on work, saving, and investment.
-For example, France recently instituted a corporate income surtax that pushed its corporate income tax rate from 33.3 percent to as high as 38 percent.
-In addition, it has other distortive taxes such as the financial transactions tax, a net wealth tax, and an inheritance tax.
+For example, France recently instituted a corporate income surtax, which joined other distortive taxes such as the financial transactions tax, a net wealth tax, and an inheritance tax.

 The International Tax Competitiveness Index

 The International Tax Competitiveness Index (ITCI) seeks to measure the extent to which a country’s tax system adheres to two important aspects of tax policy: competitiveness and neutrality.